-Action plan 10 Safety action To be met by Work to meet action Brief description of the work planned to meet the required progres SS.
-Does this action plan have executive level sign off Action plan agreed by head of midv vifery/clinical direc tor?
-Action plan owner Who is responsible for delivering the act tion plan?
-Lead executive director Does the action plan have executive spo onsorship?
-Amount requested from the incentive fund, if required Reason for not meeting action Please explain why the trust did not mee et this safety action Rationale Please explain why this action plan will e ensure the trust meets the e safety action.
-Benefits Please summarise the key benefits that action.
-Please ensure these are SMAR1 ction plan and how t hese will deliver th ne required progress against the safety Risk assessment What are the risks of not meeting the sa fety action?
+Action plan 10 Safety action To be met by Work to meet action Brief description of the work planned to meet the required progress.
+Does this action plan have executive level sign off A ction plan agreed by head of mid wifery/clinical director?
+Action plan owner Who is responsible for delivering the a ction plan?
+Lead executive director Does the action plan have executive sp ponsorship?
+Amount requested from the incentive fund, if required Reason for not meeting action Please explain why the trust did not me eet this safety action Rationale Please explain why this action plan will Il ensure the trust meets the s afety action.
+Benefits Please summarise the key benefits that will be delivered by this action plan and how these will deliver the required progress against the safety action.
+Please ensure these are SMART.
+Risk assessment What are the risks of not meeting the safety action?
 How?
 Who?
-Wher n?
-Monitoring
+When?]
+Monitoring ,